 From 1995 to 2012, the Australian Academy of Science documented the remarkable stories of Australian scientists through our Conversations with Australian Scientists program.

 We recorded interviews with nearly 150 researchers, but there are still so many fascinating and essential stories yet to be told, and who better to tell them than the scientists themselves?

-We are committed to reinvigorating Interviews with Australian Scientists in audio (podcast) format.
+We are committed to reinvigorating Conversations with Australian Scientists in audio (podcast) format.
 Join us to support this project recording stories that will enrich and inspire the next generation of exceptional scientists and provide a unique and personal insight into the challenges and progress of science.

 “It’s investing in our future,” says Academy Fellow Professor Robyn Williams AM, ABC science journalist and broadcaster.
 “When you hear these stories about how things can be transformed, you are both inspired and excited.”